What are tax credits?

-Tax credits are state benefits that provide extra money to people responsible for children, disabled workers and other workers on lower incomes.
+Tax credits are government payouts that give extra money to people who need it – including those who need help to care for children, those who are disabled workers, and people on low incomes.

 NOTE: Existing tax credits claimants will be moved to Universal Credit in July 2019.
 You may be able to claim Universal Credit earlier, depending on your area.

 Tax credits won’t affect how much child benefit you get paid, but they could change how much you receive in other benefits.

 Signing up for tax credits may decrease your payments from: